-The ways in which we use innovation to improve our services and provide long term value for money
+Our approach to using innovation to improve our services and provide long term value for money

 Innovation is key to getting more out of the network and delivering value for money for customers.
-We are part of a global group with a strong innovation heritage recognised as one of the top 5 most innovative European Utilities.
-We have a strong track record of converting innovation trials into practical applications and making our innovation spend go further by collaborating with others.
+We are part of a global group with a strong innovation heritage recognised as one of the top 4 most innovative European Utilities.
+We have a strong track record of converting innovation trials into practical applications that bring benefits to customers and making our innovation spend go further by collaborating with others.
 We recognise the importance of sharing our knowledge on innovation developments to make sure others can benefit from our learning.